pip-services/pip-services-docs/content/en/golang/getting_started/your_first_microservice/_index.md

 4. The components are configured.
 During this step, all components that implement the IConfigurable interface have their configure methods called with the configuration defined in config.yml passed as a parameter (see [The Configuration recipe](../../recipes/configuration);

 5. Components are linked.
 All components that implement the IReferenceable interface get their setReferences methods called with a list of components available in the container.
-With the help of descriptors, objects can find all necessary dependencies (see [The References recipe]);
+With the help of descriptors, objects can find all necessary dependencies (see [The References recipe](../../recipes/component_references);

 6. Components with active processes are run.
 A component is considered to contain active processes if it implements the IOpenable interface and has an open method defined (see [The Component Lifecycle recipe](../../recipes/component_lifecycle)).